How to Optimize B2B Pricing

 When I talk about the customer value proposition, I believe that we need to understand precisely who the customers are in the customer company and the roles they play.
 When we know these people and the things they’re trying to do in getting their jobs done, we have a better chance of discovering the best value proposition that will appeal to them.
 When we have this information (as in, they can get their jobs done faster and more efficiently – or, they can help their companies improve the bottom line results, we have a running start!

-There is a technique I’d like to share with you to shape how you might improve your chances of creating a robust value based price, targeted at the right customer.
-It’s pretty simple, and is portrayed in the table below.
-The main idea is to try to find a path to the premium price, and then figure out how to translate this information so you can best direct your marketing efforts and where to point your sales people.
+There is a technique I’d like to share with you to shape how you might improve your chances of creating a robust value-based price, targeted at the right customer.
+It’s pretty simple and is portrayed in the table below.
+The main idea is to try to find a path to the premium price, and then figure out how to translate this information so you can best direct your marketing efforts and where to point your salespeople.

 Notice that you can enter information about a given products’ features or attributes in the left column.
-Then, you can add a score in each cell under each customer column.
+Then, you can add a score to each cell under each customer column.
 Scores are 1-10 where 1 represents the score that has the least benefit for that customer, and 10 represents the greatest value.
 For example, if a feature has great value to a user, put a 10 in the cell.
 If it’s of no value to the customer, it gets a 1.
 Then, you add up all the scores and compare them.
 The higher the score, the greater the opportunity you can price at a premium.
 The lower the score, the more that customer is going to be looking for big discounts.
 That’s the simplicity of doing this.

 The benefit for you and your company is that you’ll be able to validate your segmentation model, prioritize the features most suitable to the customer you want to pursue, and gain the best possible market position because you can deliver a more compelling customer value proposition over your competitors.